mrknight21/Coalition-Map/README.md

 1. Setting up Page
 2. Map page

+## Testing with JEST / manual testing

+###JEST

+Tests have been conducted using JEST (React Snapshot testing platform).
+These have been used throughout the development process to test components, with the focus in ensuring the correct rendering of the components.

+These are located in the "Test" folder.

+Please note that the mapComponentTests have been the main focus given that these components required frequent changes during development.

+### Manual testing

+Significant manual testing was required to ensure compatibility between iOS and Android.

+In particular emphasis was paid into ensuring that the map and element components were displayed properly and uniformly.

+This was no small task and there was significant development bugs which affected one platform or the other.

+For example.
+Android had issues displaying certain third party component such as Material-ui components.
+                iOS had compatibility issues with the stock React-native components where certain components such as the picker would not be displayed properly in the same way as Android requiring amendments to the code.

+## Notes and comments

+For detailed notes and design rationale, please check the inline comments in the components.
+Please note that the map component has been commented in more detail, reflecting the fact that this component was the main focus of this project.

 If there are any issues in the installation process please contact James Won at jwon117@aucklanduni.ac.nz.